Chemotroph: Chemoautotroph

-The term "chemosynthesis", coined in 1897 by Wilhelm Pfeffer, originally was defined as the energy production by oxidation of inorganic substances in association with autotrophy—what would be named today as chemolithoautotrophy.
+The term "chemosynthesis", coined in 1897 by Wilhelm Pfeffer, originally was defined as the energy production by oxidation of inorganic substances in association with autotrophy — what would be named today as chemolithoautotrophy.
 Later, the term would include also the chemoorganoautotrophy, that is, it can be seen as a synonym of chemoautotrophy.

 Chemoheterotroph

 Chemoheterotrophs (or chemotrophic heterotrophs) are unable to fix carbon to form their own organic compounds.
 Chemoheterotrophs can be chemolithoheterotrophs, utilizing inorganic electron sources such as sulfur, or, much more commonly, chemoorganoheterotrophs, utilizing organic electron sources such as carbohydrates, lipids, and proteins.
 Most animals and fungi are examples of chemoheterotrophs, as are halophiles.

 Iron- and manganese-oxidizing bacteria

 Iron-oxidizing bacteria are chemotrophic bacteria that derive energy by oxidizing dissolved ferrous iron.
 They are known to grow and proliferate in waters containing iron concentrations as low as 0.1 mg/L. However, at least 0.3 ppm of dissolved oxygen is needed to carry out the oxidation.

-Iron is a very important element required by living organisms to carry out numerous metabolic reactions such as the formation of proteins involved in biochemical reactions.
-Examples of these proteins include iron–sulfur proteins, hemoglobin, and coordination complexes.
+Iron has many existing roles in biology not related to redox reactions; examples include iron–sulfur proteins, hemoglobin, and coordination complexes.
 Iron has a widespread distribution globally and is considered one of the most abundant in the Earth's crust, soil, and sediments.
 Iron is a trace element in marine environments.
-Its role in the metabolism of some chemolithotrophs is probably very ancient.
+Its role as the electron donor for some chemolithotrophs is probably very ancient.

-As Liebig's law of the minimum notes, the essential element present in the smallest amount (called limiting factor) is the one that determines the growth rate of a population.
-Iron is the most common limiting element in phytoplankton communities and has a key role in structuring and determining their abundance.
-It is particularly important in the high-nutrient, low-chlorophyll regions, where the presence of micronutrients is mandatory for the total primary production.